-Montana House votes to ban transgender Representative from House floor
+Montana House votes to ban transgender representative from House floor

-HELENA - Missoula Democratic Rep. Zooey Zephyr, a transgender woman, has been banned from the floor of the Montana House of Representatives following action Wednesday by Republican leadership.
+Missoula Democrat Rep. Zooey Zephyr, a transgender woman, has been banned from the floor of the Montana House of Representatives following a Wednesday action by the Republican leadership.

 The House on Wednesday took up the vote to discipline Zephyr, which passed 68 to 32.
 A two-thirds vote was required to approve the motion.

-The motion bars Zephyr from appearing on the House floor as well as in the House gallery for the remainder of the legislative session.
+The motion that was approved on Wednesday bars Zephyr from appearing on the House floor as well as in the House gallery for the remainder of the legislative session.
 Zephyr will be allowed to vote remotely.

-Montana Democratic Party Executive Director Sheila Hogan released the following statement in response to Wednesday's decision:

-“House Republicans have brought shame to Montana.
-Speaker Regier has a choice right now: he can either be a leader and get the House back in order to do the work they've been sent to Helena to do, or he can continue to silence 11,000 Montanans and the legislator they elected to represent them.
-In the meantime, Montana Democrats are ready to do their jobs of serving the state and protecting every Montanan’s constitutional rights.”

 Since then, Speaker of the House Matt Regier, R-Kalispell, has said he has concerns that Zephyr wouldn't maintain decorum if he called on her, and he has refused to recognize her on the floor.
 He has pointed to rules that give the speaker the final say on questions of recognition.

-Regier told MTN Zephyr would be allowed to speak again once she regained "trust" and apologized.
+Regier told MTN Zephyr would be allowed to speak again once she regained "trust" and apologized for her statements.

 One day after the protest the House Floor Session was canceled.
 During a press briefing, Regier pushed back on allegations of "silencing" Zephyr and expressed issues with media coverage of the situation.